aymen0b/aymen0b.github.io/index.md

 ## About me

+  I am currently working as a research engineer at the Atomic and Alternative Energy Commission (CEA), Saclay-France.
+I am investigating the use of homomorphic encryption in practice.
-  I have a Telecommunications Engineering diploma from [SUP'COM](http://www.supcom.mincom.tn/Fr/accueil_46_3), Tunis-[Tunisia](https://www.youtube.com/watch?v=EfuLF6D5Byc), obtained in 2008, after two years of intensive maths and physics preparatory school (IPEIT).
-I have then started a PhD jointly between Telecom SudParis and the University of Pierre and Marie Curie ([UPMC](https://www.telecom-sudparis.eu/)), Paris-France, under the supervision of Prof. [Maryline Laurent](http://www-public.imtbs-tsp.eu/~lauren_m/).
+  Previously, I finished a PhD jointly between Telecom SudParis and the University of Pierre and Marie Curie ([UPMC](https://www.telecom-sudparis.eu/)), Paris-France, under the supervision of Prof. [Maryline Laurent](http://www-public.imtbs-tsp.eu/~lauren_m/).
 My topic was on the proposal of new authentication protocols for wireless mesh networks with the use of identity-based cryptography.
 From 2013 to the end of 2017, I worked as a security engineer at "Institut de Recherche en Technologie SystemX".
 I worked on risk analysis and security evaluation of autonomous vehicles embedded networks.

-  I am currently working as a research engineer at the Atomic and Alternative Energy Commission (CEA), Saclay-France.

   My main research topics are: